wiseaidev/awesome-python/CONTRIBUTING.md

 - Search previous suggestions before making a new one, as yours may be a duplicate.
 - Make an individual pull request for each suggestion.
 - Place your note file under the notes folder.
+- Link it in the readme file.

+#### Submitting PyCon Videos:

+Please ensure your pull request adheres to the following guidelines:

+- Search previous suggestions before making a new one, as yours may be a duplicate.
+- Make an individual pull request for each suggestion.
 - Use the following format:

 ```html